-For individuals, gambling harms can relate to loss of more money than is affordable, disrupted work performance, mental and physical health problems, lowered living standards, debt, bankruptcy and criminal justice problems.
-They can include disrupted and ruptured partnerships as well as social and emotional isolation.
+For individuals, gambling harms can result in loss of more money than is affordable, disrupted work performance, mental and physical health problems, lowered living standards, debt, bankruptcy and criminal justice problems.
+Other harms can include damaged personal relationships, as well as social and emotional isolation.

 Worried about your gambling or that of someone else?

 It is always a good idea to reflect on your gambling behaviour and ask yourself:

 Are you betting more than you could afford to lose?

 Do you chase your losses?

 Have you felt guilty about the way you gamble or what happens when you gamble?

 Or, Have you been affected by someone else’s gambling?

 If your answer is yes, you may wish to consider getting some support.